Respiratory Emergencies (Wheezing or Coughing) in Dogs

 In other cases, the cough can be from an allergic/inflammatory condition such as chronic allergic airway disease or COPD (chronic obstructive pulmonary disease).
 For moist/wet sounding coughs, these can be seen in cases of pneumonia, heart failure secondary to mitral valve disease, or a heart disease called cardiomyopathy.

-If the pet is still active, eating, and has pink gums and tongue, than it is likely not an emergency.
-However, if a dog has difficulty breathing, is wheezing, or has an accelerated rate of breathing (during rest) and shows bluer gums/tongue, than immediate emergency veterinary evaluation and care is required so that a proper diagnosis and treatment plan is started.
+If the pet is still active, eating, and has a pink tongue and gums, then it is likely not an emergency.
+However, if a dog shows any of the below symptoms, then immediate emergency veterinary evaluation and care is required so that a proper diagnosis and treatment plan is started.